Crimson1ce/es_lab3/README.md

-To compile and run use:
+Run the executable `run_game` to compile and run the game.
-`gcc -o game spike_attack.c -lm && ./game`